By Rick Drennan

 Along the way, she epitomized the self-propelled human dynamo, the ageless superhero who, as mayor, wore out staffers half her age.
 Now, at age 96, she has barely slowed a step, serving as “chief elder officer” of Revera Inc., owner/operator of over 500 retirement residences in Canada, the U.S. and the U.K., and chancellor of Sheridan College, one of Ontario’s top post-secondary institutions.

 McCallion’s philosophy is simple: “You can be old at 50 or young at 95.”
 Most of Ontario’s seniors agree, especially the recent wave of baby boomers.
-They don’t want to go gently into that good night, and that means embracing a new lifestyle.
+They don’t want to go gently into that good night, and that means embracing a new lifestyle, maybe an adult day care center in East Cobb or a condo with in house nursing.
 They’ve even created a whole new lexicon that rejects the R and C words (“retirement” and “care”) in favour of A and L (“active and “lifestyle”).

 Tony DiFruscio, president of St. Elizabeth Village (Zest Communities Inc.) in Hamilton, is putting this new active orthodoxy into practice.
 The 30-year-old, 114-acre site is pouring $800 million into re-imagining retirement living from all angles, both physically and psychologically.